 When you should refinance your car loan

-There are a few situations where you should refinance your car and as Natalie Brown, communications manager with Wells Fargo said, “We encourage consumers to consider the short-term and long-term impacts of refinancing.”
-That means looking closely at your finances and understanding the details of the new loan you’re signing up for.
+There are a few situations where you should refinance your car, but first look closely at your finances and make sure you understand the details of the new loan you’re signing up for.
 Here’s when you should refinance your car loan.

 Your credit score has improved

 Your credit score is very important in car finance as auto lenders sort applications by credit tiers.
 Both the APR you get and whether you even receive an offer are largely determined by the credit tier you are in.
 If your credit score improved since you initially purchased the vehicle and you moved up a tier, then it’s likely you’ll qualify for a better financing deal.
 Here’s how you could improve your credit score.

 Getting a better APR could save you quite a bit in interest over the life of your loan.
 For example, refinancing $15,000 from a 7% rate to 5% when making a monthly payment of a couple of hundred dollars would save you around $800 in interest.

 Here is how much you would pay in interest over the life of a 6-year loan if you borrowed $25,000, based on the APRs for closed auto loans by credit score on the LendingTree platform in May 2020.

 |Credit Score||Average APR||Interest Charge|

 You want to change the loan term

 It also makes sense to refinance your car loan when you need a lower monthly payment.
 You could extend the length of the loan on your car refinance to get a lower payment.
 It’s important to note that extending the length of your loan, which is known as the loan term, reduces your payment but increases the amount of interest you’ll pay over time.
 And it works the other way, too.
 Reduce the term, and your monthly payment will increase while the amount of interest you pay overall will fall.